nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 ### Listing all foods by their tag(s) : `listbytag`
-Shows a list of all food items in WIFE by specified tag(s).
+Shows a list of all food items in WIFE by the specified tag(s).

 Format: `listbytag n/TAG NAME [n/TAG NAME]...`